Hiviexd/tournament-tracker/README.md

   - `discord`: Discord webhook setup
   - `r2`: the Cloudflare R2 bucket's credentials (optional)
 - Run `yarn dev`, the project will be served in `http://localhost:8088`
-- If you need automation jobs to run as soon as the project starts, use `yarn dev-automation` instead
+- If you need automation jobs to run when the project starts, use `yarn dev-automation` instead